sizhongbin/sizhongbin.github.io/OrnaNote/event/Crimson.md

 3. Get some ***T9*** Gorgon's Eye from ***T9*** Noble Perseus, a weapon adornment which gives 4% crit + 3% status protection, but -30 mana.
 4. For summoners, get a ***T9*** Goat's Hood (any quality) from ***T9*** Tricky Aries, which -600 foresight that will make you act after your party member when you need to.
 5. For realms and gilgaU, get high quality ***T9*** Serpentslayer's chest and leg from ***T9*** Untarnished Perseus.
 They both give 400 mana, 20 att and 2% stats protection, which are good for horde sweep build.
 (My head was eaten by Mightiest Mimic so i don't need the head piece)
+6. All Perseus gears can be dismantled for ancient stone, which is hard to get normally.

 ## Event Checklist (mostly from Discord)